-Accompanied by the Wiener Philhamoniker (Vienna Philharmonic Orchestra), Romanian concert pianist Radu Lupu performs Wolfgang Amadeus Mozart’s Piano Concerto No. 23 in A major (K. 488).
+Accompanied by the Wiener Philharmoniker (Vienna Philharmonic Orchestra), Romanian concert pianist Radu Lupu performs Wolfgang Amadeus Mozart’s Piano Concerto No. 23 in A major (K. 488).
 Conductor: Sándor Végh.

-The piece is finished on March 2, 1786 (according to Mozart’s own catalogue), around the time of the premiere of his opera, The Marriage of Figaro.
-It is scored for piano solo and an orchestra consisting of one flute, two clarinets, two bassoons, two horns and strings.
+The piece is finished on March 2, 1786 (according to Mozart’s own catalog), around the time of the premiere of his opera, The Marriage of Figaro.
+It is scored for piano solo and an orchestra consisting of one flute, two clarinets, two bassoons, two horns, and strings.

 There are three movements, with the starting times in the video: